Congregations Lead Initiative

 • Network with a cohort of other congregations doing similar innovation work.

-• Be eligible to receive a spark grant for the purpose of conducting a ministry experiment.
+• Are eligible to receive a spark grant for the purpose of conducting a ministry experiment.

 Snapshot of the Congregations Lead Cohort

-The Congregations Lead cohort represents 27 ELCA synods in 20 states and in Puerto Rico.
+The Congregations Lead cohort has worked in 29 ELCA synods in 20 states and in Puerto Rico.
 These congregations serve communities in rural, suburban and urban ministry contexts.
-Each congregation accepted to the initiative has exemplified a creative spirit and a willingness to try new things.
+Each participant congregation demonstrates a creative spirit and a willingness to try new things.
 Together, congregational teams learn from each other and grow in their ability to experiment with user-centered ministry.
+The current iteration of the Congregations Lead Initiative utilizes a partner synod model.
+Partner synods select 4-6 congregations to participate in a year-long program of learning, ministry experimentation and evaluation.

 Congregations Lead Initiative Congregation Map